mscroggs/KLBFAX/PAGES.md

 The pages in brackets are disabled.

 Number & Page Name             Importance  File
-(000 About EMFFAX)                      3  pages/about.py
+(000 About 52JHFAX)                     3  pages/about.py
 (001 Unicode Test Page)                 3  pages/unicode.py
 (002 Error log)                         3  pages/errors.py
 (003 License)                           3  pages/license.py
 100 Index                               5  pages/index.py
+101 Trivia                              3  pages/trivia.py
 102 Birthdays                           3  pages/birthdays.py
+103 On this Day...
+1  pages/wiki.py
+104 Article of the Day                  1  pages/wiki.py
+105 Did you know...
+1  pages/wiki.py
+106 New on Wikipedia                    1  pages/wiki.py
 200 Have Your Say                       5  pages/have_your_say.py
 201 Have Your Say                       2  pages/have_your_say.py
 202 Have Your Say                       2  pages/have_your_say.py